itesh-0014/Code-Ripple-AI/README.md

 ## Prerequisites

-- Node.js 18 or newer
+- Node.js 18 or new
 - npm
 - Python 3.10 or newer, only if running ChromaDB locally
 - A GitHub App, only if using webhook-based PR analysis